001Anish/Weather-INFO-Web-Application/README.md

 ## Usage

+To use the application, follow these steps:

+- Open the index.html file in your web browser.
+- Sign in to your Rapid API account (or create one if you don't have it already).
+- Search for 'weather-by-api-ninjas' on the Rapid API website.
+- Obtain your unique X-RapidAPI-Key.
+- Paste your X-RapidAPI-Key in the corresponding JavaScript file where the options object is defined.
-To use the application, simply open the `index.html` file in your web browser.
-Enter the desired city name in the search bar, and the application will display the current weather information for that location.
+- Enter the desired city name in the search bar, and the application will display the current weather information for that location.
+- Make sure to replace YOUR_X-RAPIDAPI-KEY with your actual API key in the JavaScript file.

 ## Preview